 Everyone needs a retreat from daily life sometimes.
 Unfortunately, most of us can’t jet off to paradise every day after work.
 The next best option is to create a space to get away right outside your back door.
 A pergola might be just the home improvement addition you need to bring your at-home getaway to life.

 A pergola is an open structure that typically consists of four main support beams with cross beams or a lattice design as the roof.
 Pergolas are often confused with other outdoor garden and hardscape landscaping features, but are unique in their ability to create a space that gives you an outdoor feel while also providing the sense of comfort of an enclosed room.

-Pergolas are commonly mistaken for arbors, which have a lattice structure similar to the pergola.
-The main difference between the two is that the lattice design typically runs across the entire structure of an arbor, while pergolas only have the lattice up top.
-Another way to differentiate the two is by their overall shape.
+Pergolas are commonly mistaken for arbors, which have a similar lattice structure, but differ slightly in their overall design.
+While arbors feature a lattice running across the entire structure, pergolas have lattice only across the top.
+Another way to differentiate between the two is their overall shape.
 Arbors are typically arched while pergolas have a square or rectangular design.

 The most common pergolas are built with thick wooden beams and feature a trellis on top, but there are plenty of ways to customize yours.
-Mark Cutler, listed by Robb Report as one of the top 40 interior designers in the U.S., suggests designing your pergola space to complement the preexisting design of your home.
+Mark Cutler, listed by Robb Report as one of the top 40 interior designers in the U.S., suggests choosing pergola designs that complement the preexisting design of your home.

 “You want to consider the style of your garden,” he says.
 “Pergolas can vary in style from quaint rustic cottage to slick modern versions, so try to find something that works off of the architecture of your home and garden.
 If you are building custom, maybe mimic some of the details of your home so that it is a seamless transition.”

 There’s no doubt about it.
-Wooden pergolas require more maintenance than vinyl pergolas.
+Wooden pergolas require more maintenance than their vinyl counterparts.
 But if the rustic look is what you’re going for, wood is a great choice to bring a more natural feel to the space.

-If you’re looking to stick to urban design, steel is the best choice of material for your pergola.
-While steel will eventually rust, this can add character to the structure and offer a more industrial feel to your space.
+If you’re looking to stick to urban design, metal is the best choice of material.
+While steel will eventually rust, this can actually add character to the structure and offer a more industrial feel to your space.
 Metal pergolas typically have simple lines and shapes that mix well with modern contemporary design.

 Attach cloth sails to your pergola to offer more shade to your seating area and protect from UV rays.
-You can opt for brightly colored sails to add a pop of color or create a certain ambiance, or you can choose muted neutrals and stick to a natural theme.
+You can opt for brightly colored sails to add a pop of color, or you can choose muted neutrals and stick to a natural theme.

-The most popular choice, and a solid one too, shaded outdoor areas are hard to pass up.
-You can’t beat kicking your feet up and relaxing in a partially shaded back yard paradise.
+By far the most popular choice, and a solid one too, shaded outdoor areas are hard to pass up.
+You can’t beat kicking your feet up and relaxing in a partially shaded backyard paradise.

 Pergolas allow just enough shade to keep an area cool and out of direct sunlight.
 It’s for this reason that they pair well with hot tubs.
-If we’re being honest, any excuse to get a hot tub is valid.
+If we’re being honest, any excuse to get a hot tub is a good one, right?

-If you find yourself entertaining often in the summertime and you love to cook out, consider incorporating a barbeque grill along with seating into your pergola area.
+If you find yourself entertaining often in the summer and you love to cook out, consider incorporating a BBQ or building an outdoor kitchen alongside the seating in your pergola area.
 With the guests seated so close, the cook can continue to mingle without having to step away to tend to the food.

-A less common way to use a pergola is for outdoor home workouts.
-The partial shade breaks up the direct sunlight and the open concept leaves plenty of space for a breeze to come through, cooling you during your workout.
+A less common way to utilize a pergola is as an outdoor workout space.
+The partial shade breaks up the direct sunlight and the open concept allows breezes to come through, cooling you during your workout.

 Sleeping under the stars has never been more enticing.
 If you have a small yard and you’re looking for a unique piece to really help your space stand out, a rocking bed under your pergola could be just the thing.